onify/camunda-modeler-templates/README.md

 * Does not support variables where `Assignment type` is `List` (script is used instead)
 * Does not support variables where `Assignment type` is `Map` (script is used instead)
+* Tagging only seem to support 1 tag

 ## Support